Hellfire01/PostreSQL-Monitor/README.md

 `[authentification string] mostUsed longestTimeOnAverage mostRowsReturnedAccumulated 10`<br/>
 It will display just the queries for `mostUsed`, `longestTimeOnAverage` and `mostRowsReturnedAccumulated` one after an other

-**Note** : the queries that are used by this program to gather all of the displayed data will be displayed among the other queries of your database
+**Note** : the queries that are used by this program are not displayed by default.
+See the configurations variables to display them
-&

 ## Configuration

 ## Troubleshooting